Zeroth-Order Algorithms for Nonconvex Minimax Problems with Improved Complexities

 Here, $F(x,y,\xi)$ and hence $f(x,y)$ are assumed to be sufficiently smooth functions, $\mathcal{Y} \subset \mathbb{R}^{d_2}$ is a closed and convex constraint set\footnote{One of our algorithms works also in the unconstrained setting.
 See Remark~\ref{remark:cversusuc} for more details.}, and $\mathcal{P}$ is a distribution characterizing the stochasticity in the problem.
 We allow for the function $f(\cdot, y)$ to be nonconvex for all $y \in \mathbb{R}^{d_2}$ but require $f(x,\cdot)$ to be strongly-concave for all $x \in \mathbb{R}^{d_1}$.
-The exact assumptions are provided in Section~\ref{sec:assumptions}.
-Under these assumptions, we provide zeroth-order optimization algorithms for solving the above minimax problem and characterize its oracle complexity (also called query complexity in the zeroth-order setting).
-Compared to the analysis of oracle complexity of zeroth-order algorithms for \texttt{argmin}-type optimization problems, the corresponding analysis in the minimax situation is more involved.

-Our main motivation for studying zeroth-order algorithms for nonconvex minimax problems is its application in designing black-box attacks to deep neural networks.
+One of our main motivations for studying zeroth-order algorithms for nonconvex minimax problems is their application in designing black-box attacks to deep neural networks.
 By now, it is well established that care must be taken when designing and training deep neural networks as it is possible to design adversarial examples that would make the deep network to misclassify, easily.
-Since the intriguing works of~\cite{szegedy2013intriguing, Liu2016DelvingIT}, the problem of designing such adversarial examples that transfer across multiple deep neural networks models, has also been studied extensively.
-As the model architecture is unknown to the adversary, the problem could naturally be formulated to solve a minimax optimization problem under the availability of only noisy objective function evaluation.
+Since the intriguing works of~\cite{szegedy2013intriguing,Liu2016DelvingIT}, the problem of designing such adversarial examples that transfer across multiple deep neural networks models has also been studied extensively.
+As the model architecture is unknown to the adversary, the problem could naturally be formulated to solve a minimax optimization problem under the availability of only (noisy) objective function evaluation.
 We refer the reader to~\cite{liu2019min} for details regarding such formulations.
-Apart from the above applications, we also note that zeroth-order minimax optimization problems also arise in multi-agent reinforcement learning with bandit feedback~\cite{wei2017online, zhang2019multi} and robotics~\cite{wang2017max, bogunovic2018adversarially} and distributionally robust optimization~\cite{namkoong2016stochastic}.
+Apart from the above applications, we also note that zeroth-order minimax optimization problems also arise in multi-agent reinforcement learning with bandit feedback~\cite{wei2017online, zhang2019multi}, robotics~\cite{wang2017max,bogunovic2018adversarially} and distributionally robust optimization~\cite{namkoong2016stochastic}.